 It all began with me saying to my DH after visiting my sick Uncle Joe,

-“Let go over to the Rhode Island SPCA shelter around the corner at 186 Amaral Street and see what medium-size dogs they have.
+Rhode Island SPCA shelter around the corner at 186 Amaral Street and see what medium-size dogs they have.

 "Perhaps they have a Brittany spaniel or a beagle!"